CezarPetreanu/gatling-grimoire-site/README.md

 # Specifications

-The structure and specifications of this project
+The structure and specifications of this project follows the assignment's guidelines.

 ## General structure